London vacation part 1

 The Royal Game of Ur from Mesopotamia, one of the oldest board games in human civilization.
 In middle school, we had to create our own board and game pieces as part of a project.
 Hopefully I still have it stashed in my house somewhere since I remember it being a lot of fun to play.

 Buckingham Palace.
 There were huge crowds waiting anxiously for the Changing of the Guards.
-My brother was joking that half of the tourists in London were at this location every morning to see it, the crowds were that big.
+The crowds were so enormous that my brother joked half of the tourists in London are at this location every morning.

 Avenue leading up to Buckingham Palace.
 I have a habit of taking symmetrical photos like this.
 Not too inspired but I like them.